 Concrete floors have a unique look, especially if polished and then coated.
 You can also “wash” the floor for all sorts of different finishes.
 Furthermore, concrete floors are generally very hard wearing and easy to clean if they have been sealed properly.

-Tiles are a common kitchen flooring solution.
+Tiles are a common flooring solution applicable to various kitchen designs.
 They come in a range of styles, finishes, effects and materials.
 Tiles are easy to clean, durable and easily matched to virtually any colour scheme.